 Page 390: Spike Jones, identified here as a trombonist, was actually a drummer.

-Page 409: Gerry Geronimi's name is misspelled as "Geronomi"
+Page 409: Gerry Geronimi's name is misspelled as "Geronomi" here and elsewhere.

 Page 411: The notion has long been widespread that "Mickey Mouse" was the code name for the D-Day invasion of Normandy on June 6, 1944, and Gabler endorses that notion by writing that "at Allied headquarters the code name for the operation was 'Mickey Mouse."
 As David Lesjak, proprietor of the excellent blog Disney—Toons at War, has confirmed through the Disney Archives, via his friend and fellow researcher Paul Anderson, there is no evidence that this was the case: "Disney staff did a search of the Archives and of all internal Disney Company computer databases and found no reference anywhere to Mickey Mouse being the codeword for the D-Day Normandy landings.
 The Pentagon and the Eisenhower Presidential Library were also consulted and the results at both institutions were also negative.
 There is speculation that 'Mickey Mouse' may possibly have been used at the lower unit level as a codeword, but even then there is no supporting documentation."

 "Supporting documentation" has finally turned up, but what it supports is another matter.
 At least three newspapers published a very brief United Press item, datelined London, on June 8, 1944.
 Here's that item as it appeared in the Charleston (West Virginia) Daily Mail: